-g.
+h.
 Housing

 Nationally, the risk of fraud relating to housing has been identified as high value.
-Locally, the risks for this Council include the potential for tenancy fraud, sub-letting and risk associated with the 'Right to Buy'.
+In a local context, the risks for this Council include the potential for tenancy fraud, sub-letting and risks associated with the 'Right to Buy'.